What are the symptoms of COPD

 How to do you get COPD?

 Although anyone can develop COPD, certain people are at greater risk for COPD than others.
-People at risk for COPD include those who smoke or have smoked in the past, those who are exposed to secondhand smoke, air pollution, chemicals or dust, and those who have family members who have COPD.
+People at risk for COPD include those who smoke or have smoked in the past, those who are exposed to secondhand smoke, air pollution, chemicals or dust, and those who have family members who have COPD or certain other genetic conditions.

 What is COPD exacerbation?

-A COPD exacerbation is a scary and even potentially life-threatening event where symptoms worsen well beyond the normal day-to-day variations usually experienced.
-Antibiotics, corticosteroids like prednisone or even hospitalization are often required to get the exacerbation under control.
+A COPD exacerbation is a scary and potentially serious event where symptoms worsen well beyond the normal day-to-day variations usually experienced.
+Antibiotics, corticosteroids in inhaled and pill form or even hospitalization are often required to get the exacerbation under control.
 Exacerbation generally includes an acute increase in one or more of the following primary symptoms:

 - Frequency and severity of cough